alxwolf/ubios-cert/README.md

-# Valid and free TLS / SSL certificates for UniFi Consoles
+# Valid and free TLS / SSL certificates for UniFi Consoles V3.x and V2.x

-*Last update: March 19, 2023*
+*Last update: March 20, 2023*

 ## What it does